skunkiferous/moduleinit/README.md

 Any module that allocates resources, and in particular threads, in it's init proc, should free those resources in it's deinit proc.
-Note that deinit might also be called in the case of an initialisation failure, such that it is best to not assume full successful initialisation when running deinit.
+Note that deinit might also be called in the case of an initialisation failure (TODO), such that it is best to not assume full successful initialisation when running deinit.
 Implementing deinit procs make it possible for an application to re-configure at runtime, without leaking resources.